publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12/schI–A/m__us_usc_t43_s390oo.md

     (b) __Waiver of payment for temporary water supplies__

-        The Secretary shall have the authority to waive payments for a supply of water described in subsection (a) of this section.
+        The Secretary shall have the authority to waive payments for a supply of water described in subsection (a).

 ([Pub.
 L. 97–293, title II, § 215][/us/pl/97/293/s215], Oct.
 12, 1982, [96 Stat.
 1270][/us/stat/96/1270].)